 - Responsible Ministry: Screening in Faith policy and program

-Exploitation of trust through sexual activity, touching for sexual purposes, or the suggestion or depiction of any such activity, will not be tolerated and must be reported to the diocesan Canon Pastor, the Rev. Canon John Anderson, at his confidential phone number, 416-807-2494.
+Exploitation of trust through sexual activity, touching for sexual purposes, or the suggestion or depiction of any such activity, will not be tolerated and must be reported to the diocesan Canon Pastor, Susan Haig, at her confidential phone number, 416-807-2494.

 What is sexual misconduct?

 Vexatious comments or conduct that is known, or ought reasonably to be known, as unwelcome.
 It’s behaviour that has the effect of undermining, coercing, intimidating, humiliating or demeaning someone on the basis of sex.
 It may have the effect of creating a workplace or ministry that is hostile or offensive.
 It can occur in or outside the office or church building and is not limited to work- or ministry-related activity.

 Taking advantage of the vulnerability of an adult where there is a fiduciary or pastoral relationship.
 It includes any form of sexual contact or invitation to sexual contact with an adult by a professional, a member of the clergy or anyone in a position of power, whether or not there is consent.